Intro to shell scripts in Terminal on Mac

 You use the

 chmod tool to indicate that the text file is executable (that is, its contents can run as a program).
-See Make a file executable in Terminal on Mac.
+See Make a file executable in Terminal.